 PM: "Is there a training program?"

-NN: “We have a coach education program.
-But what really interests us today is to bring the padel.
-The veterans are the parents of the minors, the players of the national selections work or have their own club, even some have invested financially in the padel.
-This synergy that we have created, we must continue to bring it to life, always with this good atmosphere and this desire to move forward. ”
+NN: “We have a coach training program.
+But what really interests us today is to keep padel alive.
+The veterans are the parents of the minors, the players of the national teams work or have their own club, and some have even invested financially in padel.
+This synergy that we have created, we must continue to keep it alive, always with this good atmosphere and this desire to move forward.”

 PM: "Speaking of good atmosphere, it is true that we have seen the Dutch always in a good mood, singing and with a smile.
 What is it due? "

-NN: “I am Argentinian, and we are a people who live with passion everything they do.
-In the Netherlands it's different, they're colder.
-My job is to bring that Hispanic side to padel Dutch, which ultimately appeals to players from that country.
-Our goal is to bring pleasure, it is not easy when the padel is bundled with other racquet sports.
+NN: “I am Argentinian, and we are a people who live with passion everything we undertake.
+In the Netherlands it is different, they are colder.
+My job is to bring that Hispanic side to Dutch padel, which, in the end, pleases the players of this country.
+Our goal is to bring fun, it is not easy when padel is packaged with other racket sports.

 I ask players at international events, bring flags, portable speakers and prepare songs.
 Often it is me who initiates the hostilities but at the end of 2 hours they are at ease and do everything themselves.
 Maybe we will never be world champions, but we will be the first in a good mood. "